SportWizard/Six-Degrees-of-Kevin-Bacon-Assignment/CONTRIBUTING.md

   - Line of codes (Only if needed)

 ## Neo4j
-- **Name the nodes by capitalizing the first character and camel case**
+- **Name the label by capitalizing the first character and using camel case**
   - Example:
     CREATE (**Actor** {...});
 - **Name the properties with camel case**